Hyannis Harbor Lights

 The lamp was hoisted on a 20-foot wooden tower.
 The original Hyannis Harbor Lighthouse would become the rear range light. | ![]() Hyannis Harbor Front Range (1885) |

 Mariners would use the two range lights to navigate safely in the harbor, aligning the beacons until they appeared on top of one another.
 However, the front range light would frequently be blocked by rail cars.
-Keeper Alonzo Lothrop of the Hyannis Harbor Lighthouse (rear range), which had become known as South Hyannis Light to distinguish it from the front harbor light, became responsible for additionally maintaining the front range light.
+Keeper Alonzo Lothrop of the Hyannis Harbor Lighthouse (rear range), which had become known as Hyannis Harbor South Light to distinguish it from the front harbor light, became responsible for additionally maintaining the front range light.
 Many times he would have to confront the railroad attendants to move the rail cars.
-The front range also became susceptable to the many storms entering the region and had to be completely rebuilt after its initial construction a year later.
+The front range also became susceptible to the many storms entering the region and had to be completely rebuilt after its initial construction a year later.

-Captain John Peak, former commander of a lighthouse tender and part of a family dynasty of local keepers at Point Gammon, and Bishop and Clerks Lighthouses, assumed Alonzo’s post at Hyannis Harbor Light until 1915, when failing health forced his retirement.
-During Peak’s time at Hyannis, local kids would come to the lighthouse for sailing lessons and help polish brass and other chores.
+Captain John Peak, former commander of a lighthouse tender and part of a family dynasty of local keepers at Point Gammon, and Bishop and Clerks Lighthouses, assumed Alonzo’s post at Hyannis Harbor South Light until 1915, when failing health forced his retirement.

-By 1929, after years of dredging to create a shipping channel through Lewis Bay, all harbor traffic was redirected to the inner harbor, which made the need for the original South Hyannis Harbor Lighthouse obsolete.
+By 1929, after years of dredging to create a shipping channel through Lewis Bay, all harbor traffic was redirected to the inner harbor, which made the need for the original Hyannis Harbor Lighthouse obsolete.
 The lantern was removed, and the buildings were sold at a government auction.
+The original front range lighthouse remained functioning as an automated beacon for mariners navigating the new inner harbor.
+The lighthouse served for a number of years until it too was decommissioned.

 Places to Visit Nearby: